mnot/I-D/safe-hint/draft.md

 have another way to configure it.

-When honoring the safe preference, it is important that it not be possible to disable it through the Web interface, since "safe" may be inserted by an intermediary (e.g., at a school) or configured and locked down by an administrator (e.g., a parent).
-If per-site configuration is present and the safe preference is received, the safer interpretation is always used.
+When honoring the safe preference, it is important that it not be possible to disable it through the Web site's interface, since "safe" may be configured and locked down by the browser's administrator (e.g., a parent).
+If the site has configuration (e.g., stored user preferences) and the safe preference is received in a request, the "safer" interpretation is always used.

 The safe preference is designed to make as much of the Web a "safe" experience as possible; it is not intended to be configured site-by-site.
 Therefore, if